IRRDB Prefixes and ASN Filtering

 You need to have set up some IRRDB sources (e.g. RIPE's whois service) under the IXP Admin Actions / IRRDB Configuration on the left hand side menu.
-If this wasn't done as part of an upgrade from v3 / your initial installation then there is a database seeder you can use to install some to start you off:
+If you do not have any entries here, there is a database seeder you can use to install some to start you off:

 cd $IXPROOT ./artisan db:seed --class=IRRDBs

 BGPQ3 is a very easy and fast way of querying IRRDBs.
 You first need to install this on your system.
-On Ubuntu 16.04 this is as easy as:
+On a modern Ubuntu system this is as easy as:

 apt install bgpq3